THE TRUE EVIDENCE

 A true believer will obey the commandment.
 Then, if God wants to He could do Acts 2:4.
 He could give the believer utterance to speak with other tongues, or to prophesy, or to see vision, or the power to heal the sick, or whatever He sees fit to give (cf. 1 Cor.12).
 Sometimes the believer might just be filled with ecstatic joy or just shouting and dancing in the spirit.

-not.
-Nonetheless, they did receive the Holy Spirit for Luke recorded that "they continued steadfastly in the Apostles' doctrine and fellowship, and in breaking of bread, and in prayers."
-That's what receiving the Word of God means.
-The "speaking with other tongues" or "prophesying" does not constitute that one is Holy Spirit baptized.
+Now, the 3000 souls who obeyed and followed the instructions of Peter were added to the church (cf. Acts 2:41).
+They had gladly received the Word and followed through in obedience to the Apostle’s words but did they speak with other tongues?
+(Read 1 Cor.12:30.)
+Obviously, they did not.
+Nonetheless, they did receive the Holy Spirit for Luke recorded that “they continued steadfastly in the Apostles’ doctrine and fellowship, and in breaking of bread, and in prayers.”
+This is what receiving the Word of God means.
+“Speaking with other tongues” or “prophesying” does not constitute that one is baptized with the Holy Spirit.
 Demon-possessed men can also speak and prophesy in other languages.

 Joel 2:28: And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: